Coulman Island: Geography

 Coulman Island is in the Ross Sea to the southeast of Daniell Peninsula, and east of the ice tongues of Borchgrevink Glacier and Mariner Glacier, which extend into Lady Newnes Bay to the southwest of the island.

 Glacier Strait separates the island from the mainland.

-Hawkes Heights dominate the south of the island.
+Hawkes Heights dominates the south of the island.

 Capes on the east side are, from north to south, Cape Wadworth, Cape Main and Cape Anne.